 Step 1 - Choose your template and click "Set up a direct debit"

 You are presented with the list of your saved templates.

-- Ensure the correct direct debits template is selected using the radio buttons under the "Select" column.
+- Ensure the correct direct debits template is selected by using "Select" on the relevant template.

 - Select the "Set up a direct debit" link.